zdj/themes/README.md

   - a port of the Textmate Dimmed Monokai theme.

 **Ciapre**
-  - a port of the Textmate Dimmed Monokai theme.
+  - a port of the Textmate Ciapre theme.